-India’s national carrier says hack leaked data of passengers
+India’s national carrier says hack leaked passengers’ data

 The breach that happened in late February had compromised the data of some major global airlines, too.
 SITA at that time had said that Singapore Airlines, New Zealand Air and Lufthansa were among those affected.

 Air India said almost 4.5 million passengers globally were affected in the “highly sophisticated” attack but did not specify how many of them were its travelers.
-It said no password data was breached during the attack and the company was investigating.
+It said no password data was breached during the attack and that the company was investigating.

 The company said it recommended in an email to its customers that they should change their account passwords as a precaution.

-Air India started as a mail carrier in 1932 before gaining commercial popularity and has been incurring losses since its 2007 merger with a state-owned domestic carrier, Indian Airlines.
+Air India started as a mail carrier in 1932 before gaining commercial popularity.
+It has been incurring losses since its 2007 merger with a state-owned domestic carrier, Indian Airlines.
 The debt-laden carrier is currently in the process of finding new buyers.